 Imagine what it would be like to be clear about what your loved one needs.
 You’ll have more peace-of-mind and they’ll be safe and well cared for.
 You won’t be preoccupied with worry about whether you’re doing the right thing.
 When your stress level eases, you’ll have more energy to do what you enjoy.
 The end result: you’ll be able to give from a place of fullness and love, not emptiness and frustration.

 I would like to share with you what a client said about their experience.
-When you’re ready to connect with me, please use the “Get Started” button at the bottom of this page.
+When you’re ready to connect with me, please book an initial consult!

 I reached out to Linda for an assessment on care-giving options for our mother.
 She provided a comprehensive evaluation that provided me with alternatives to research on my own as well as advice that I could apply immediately to improve communication and support, while maintaining my personal boundaries.
 Linda brings compassion, empathy, and first-hand knowledge to an area that is a deeply personal struggle for many people who are reliving childhood trauma as they deal with aging parents.
 She creates a trusting space for her clients to regroup and refocus their efforts in a constructive way for their families. – MM